jefferis/gphys/README.md

 Note: Windows users need [Rtools](http://www.murdoch-sutherland.com/Rtools/) and [devtools](http://CRAN.R-project.org/package=devtools) to install this way.

 ## Acknowledgements
-This tool naturally depends on a number of other R packages including my own package [IgorR].
+This tool naturally depends on a number of other R packages including my own package [IgorR](https://github.com/jefferis/IgorR).
 However the most sophisticated and domain-specific dependency is the [STAR](http://cran.r-project.org/web/packages/STAR) package of Christophe Pouzat – this offers a great deal of exciting functionality that we hope to use in future.